Life Skills - SEND Frequently Asked Questions

 17. If I have an issue with an aspect of the course or College, how do I take this up?

-Our experience is that most students are very happy with their course, their teaching and progress and that any issue can be remedied informally; however, the College has a published complaints (feedback) procedure which is published on the College website.
+Our experience is that most students are very happy with their course, their teaching and progress and that any issue can be remedied informally; in the first instance please contact the Course Tutor or Course Leader as we will be happy to work with you to resolve this.
+This can be escalated if needed to the Curriculum Manager however, if this is not resolved the College has a published complaints (feedback) procedure which is published on the College website which can be easily accessed.